Colorado Springs Housing Market Summary

 How the Absorption Rate impacts the Colorado Springs Housing Market?

 So if the Absorption Rate (Inventory processing) is slow (higher number), that means there will be an increase in supply.
 This leads to a buyer’s market.
-If Absorption Rate is fast (lower number), that means there will be a decrease in supply of homes.
-So, this leads to a seller’s market.
-It is really a function of supply and demand where supply is the current inventory of homes and demand is what has been sold in a given time frame.
+If Absorption Rate is fast (lower number), that means there will be a decrease in supply of homes, so this leads to a seller’s market.
+It is really a function of supply and demand.
+Supply is the current inventory of homes and demand is what has been sold in a given time frame.

 Absorption Rate is the best metric to determine if we are in a buyer’s or seller’s market.
 However, knowing average days on market, the percentage of recent price decreases, home price trends, and home sales trends are obviously good metrics to determine market conditions as well.